jgrocho/dot-files/README.md

 To handle Vim plugins, I have decided to use the pathogen plugin from Tim Pope.
-Essentially pathogen allows you to separate Vim plugins into distinct folders under `.vim/bundle` (or any other directory under `.vim` as specified by the call to `pathogen#infect`).
+Essentially pathogen allows you to separate Vim plugins into distinct directories under `.vim/bundle` (or any other directory under `.vim` as specified by the call to `pathogen#infect`).
 This make updating and removing Vim plugins much simpler, as you no longer have to determine which files belong to which plugins when making a